All About Amity Middle School Orange

 ATHLETICS, CLUBS, AND ACTIVITIES

-Amity offers basketball, baseball, cross-country, soccer, softball, track and field, and girls’ volleyball.
+Amity offers basketball, baseball, cross-country, soccer, softball, track and field, field hockey, and boys' & girls’ volleyball.
 Students must try out for these sports.
 Parents/guardians are responsible for picking up their children from school after practices and games.
 Students are required to have a current physical exam in order to participate in any school sport.

 Backpacks are used to transport material to and from school.
 No backpacks are permitted in classrooms or in the hallways during school hours.
-Some textbooks are available online.
+Many textbooks are available online.

 Clothing should be clean and in good condition and free of obscenities; lewd or vulgar pictures; sexual references; logos or emblems that advertise or encourage the use of drugs, alcohol, or tobacco products; or slogans, names, and titles which are defamatory.
 Clothing must not be revealing or distracting.
 Headgear and sunglasses must be removed at a teacher’s request.
 No coats are permitted to be worn in class.
 Hats are to be removed in class at the discretion of teacher rules.